nfurfaro/hunter/README.md

 ## todo

+issues:
+- running nargo test on hello_world, all tests pass.

 - [ ] fix printed output for Number of test runs required, should be same as # of mutants created
 - [ ] fix printed output for Number of mutable tokens found
 - [ ] test that => is not counted as a token!